1kmHQ/Book/03-the-hyperlocal-economy.md

 - An agricultural belt with shared logistics needs

 The zone is not an administrative convenience.
 It's the **atom of the system**.
 Everything else is molecules built from these atoms.

+> **[Figure 3.1: Zone as Economic Cell]**
+> *A visual showing a zone with providers, customers, businesses, and the zone admin at the centre — all connected within a geographic boundary, with trust flows indicated.*

 ---